 Medical & Miscellaneous Rider Benefits

 Beyond covering co-insurance and deductibles, riders also provide miscellaneous medical and medical service coverage.
-For instance, most insurers offer a hospital cash allowance benefit where you will get paid a certain amount during the days you are hospitalised.
-Other benefits include immediate family accommodation which covers the hospital stay of a parent to accommodate their hospitalised child.
-Some insurers also offer benefits like alternative and traditional chinese medicine coverage and ambulance/taxi coverage.
+For instance, most insurers offer immediate family accommodation which covers the hospital stay of a parent to accommodate their hospitalised child, alternative and traditional chinese medicine coverage and ambulance/taxi coverage.

 How to Choose the Right Rider

 However, there can be times when riders are worth their extra cost.
-For instance, a rider with daily hospital cash may benefit you if you can't risk taking time off work or if you don't get paid for days off.
-Considering that the average Singaporean hospital stay is 5.8 days and the average hospital cash benefit is S$134, you may end up receiving enough compensation to cover the cost of the rider and recoup some of your missed work day's salary as well.
-Similarly, you may find the parent accommodation benefit worth the cost if you are the parent of a child who needs inpatient hospital care.
+For instance, if you are worried about paying a high deductible or copay, you will only be limited to paying S$3,000 out of pocket (or through Medisave).
+Similarly, you may find the parent accommodation benefit worth the cost if you are the parent of a child who needs inpatient hospital care or you may the hospice or nursing care worth the cost if you are a senior.
 On the other hand, you can easily forego purchasing these riders if you are generally healthy and don't see yourself needing long term hospital care or do not find these benefits useful.